Sitecore/Sitecore.Pathfinder/README.md

 * Familiar developer experience: Edit source files, build project, test website, repeat.
 * Text editor agnostic (Visual Studio not required - use Notepad, Notepad++, SublimeText, Atom, VS Code etc.)
 * Build process agnostic (command-line tool, so it integrates easily with Grunt, Gulp, MSBuild etc.)
-* Everything is a file (easy to edit, source control friendly)
+* Everything is a file (easy to edit, search and replace across multiple files, source control friendly)
 * Project directory has whole and single truth (source is not spead across development projects, databases and websites) (contineous integration friendly)
 * Project is packaged into a NuGet package and deployed to the website
   * Dependency tracking through NuGet dependencies
   * NuGet package installer on Sitecore website
-  * Sitecore.Pathfinder.Core NuGet package tweaks Sitecore defaults to be easier to work with (e.g. removes initial workflow)
+  * SitecorePathfinderCore NuGet package tweaks Sitecore defaults to be easier to work with (e.g. removes initial workflow)
 * Web Test Runner for running unit tests inside Sitecore website (supports dynamic compilation of C# source files)
 * Support for Html Templates (with [Mustache](https://mustache.github.io/mustache.5.html) tags) makes getting started with the Sitecore Rendering Engine easier
 * Validate a Sitecore website against 70 rules using Sitecore Rocks SitecoreCop